How do I get a library card?

 Does the library accept gift books and magazines?

-The library accept gifts and donations.
+The library accepts gifts and donations.
 The items may be added to the collection or sold to raise money.
 Staff may give you a receipt for tax purposes stating the number of items you gave, but cannot assign a value.
 Please do not drop off books in poor condition, textbooks more than five-years old, or records.

 How do I return my books?